Close Button

 Sports injury care

+Injuries can be a frustrating and painful part of participating in physical activity.
 That's why we offer a wide range of self-pay treatment options - so you can get back to taking part in the sports you love.

-What causes tennis elbow or epicondylitis?
+What causes tennis elbow (lateral epicondylitis) or golfer’s elbow (medial epicondylitis)? +

 The elbow joint is surrounded by muscles that move your elbow, wrist and fingers.
 Tendons connect some of these muscles to the bony prominences in your elbow.
 When your muscles and tendons are overloaded, tiny tears can form and cause the tendons to thicken.
 Over time, this can become painful and restrict movement.

-What is the treatment for tennis elbow or golfer’s elbow?
+What is the treatment for tennis elbow or golfer’s elbow? +

 Tennis elbow, which the medical term epicondylitis is more commonly known as, is a self-limiting condition.
 This means it will eventually get better without treatment - nine out of ten cases will make a full recovery within a year.
 However, there are treatments that can be used to improve your symptoms and speed up your recovery.